 Wild Man Fountain in Salzburg

-The Wild Man Fountain (Wilder-Mann-Brunnen) exists since the beginning of the 17th century.
-Its water basins kept the fish fresh on the early fish markets in Salzburg.
-Today the fountain stands near the Furtwänglerpark opposite the Great Festival Hall.
+The Wild Man Fountain (Wilder-Mann-Brunnen) has existed since the beginning of the 17th century.
+Its water basins kept the fish fresh on the fish markets.
+Today, the fountain stands on the Max Reinhardt Square opposite the Grand Festival Hall.
 [German]

-Monument to William Shakespeare in Weimar
+Monument to Sisi in Vienna

 Ernst Abbe Monument in Jena

-The monument to Ernst Abbe reminds me more of a temple than of a simple monument.
-A look through the glass increases the impression.
-The dainty image of the industrialist and social reformer Ernst Abbe rests on a massive herm and is optically framed by bronze plaques.
+The memorial site to Ernst Abbe reminded me more of a temple than a simple monument.
+A look through the glass door increased the impression.
+The dainty image of the industrialist and social reformer Ernst Abbe rested on a massive herm.
 [German]

 Monument to Franz Wirer

-This monument in the spa garden (Kurpark) of Bad Ischl commemorates Franz Wirer von Rettenbach.
-He is considered the founder of the first Austrian saline water health spa in this place.
-I’m impressed by the extraordinary size of the sculpture.
+This monument commemorates Franz Wirer von Rettenbach.
+He is considered the founder of the first Austrian saline water health spa in Bad Ischl.
+I found this bust in the local spa park (Kurpark).
+I was pretty impressed by the extraordinary size of the sculpture.
 [German]